Kagwep/oware-cartesi/README.md

 ## Interacting with the DApp

-After successfully running the frontend, you'll want to interact with the Dapp.
+After successfully running the frontend, you'll want to interact with the DApp.
 Follow these steps:

 ### 1. Connect Your Wallet